-Dust off your nineteenth-century inspired bloomers and top hats, Michigan’s Original Dickens Festival is returning to Holly’s historic downtown district starting Nov.
-27, 2015 and running for three weekends through Dec.
-13, 2015.
+Dust off your nineteenth-century inspired bloomers and top hats, Michigan’s original Dickens Festival is returning to Holly’s historic downtown district Nov.
+24-26, Dec.
+2-3 and 9-10, 2017.

 Warm up with some caroling starting at 6 p.m.
 Friday, Nov.
-27 at the Presbyterian church in prelude to the lighted parade.
+24 at the Presbyterian Church in prelude to the lighted parade.
 The procession begins in Holly Elementary School’s parking lot and ends with the tree lighting ceremony downtown, where Santa will make his debut appearance on the “Oh!
 Christmas Tree” stage.

-Every weekend, Santa’s periodical Inspirations Workshops at Inspirations Arts and Crafts Workshop on Saginaw Street allow visitors to craft their own personalized gifts, worthy of a North Pole, toy assembly line.
+Santa’s periodical Inspirations Workshops at Inspirations Arts and Crafts Workshop on Saginaw Street allow visitors to craft their own personalized gifts, worthy of a North Pole toy assembly line.
 Hadley House Museum will be open so visitors can brush up on their nineteenth-century history.
-Kids experience a creative spin on lessons catered especially for them by attending Children’s Story Hour, hosted by Queen Victoria.
+Kids experience a creative spin on lessons catered especially for them by attending Children’s Storytime, hosted by Queen Victoria.

 Horse-drawn carriage rides let visitors experience old-fashioned transportation, and kids can send postcard requests to Mr. Claus in the Children’s Tent.
 But if you’ve prepared a wish list in advance, you’re bound to see the jolly, bearded fellow greeting kids downtown.
 Keep your eyes peeled for Mr. Ebenezer Scrooge and the three ghosts from A Christmas Carol, too.
-Watch them in their native story onstage at the Red Devil Theater at 1, 3 and 5 p.m. every Saturday and at 2 and 4 p.m. on Sundays.
+Watch them in their native story during street theater-style performances all weekend long.

 Photo by Terry L. Connell